 Bizarre Ocean Creatures: The Hatchetfish

 Given the extreme depths to which scientists must go to find these frightful–and tiny–fish, little is known about the hatchetfish.
-Making top models around the world jealous, the morose-looking creatures derive their name from how razor-thin they are.
+A prime source of worldwide model envy, the morose-looking creatures derive their name from how razor-thin they are, no extreme dieting required.

-Anatomically speaking, the hatchetfish’s thorax is supposed to resemble the blade of the hatchet, and its cold, silver glint the metal.
-Their name is somewhat deceiving, though; measuring in at a mere one to five inches in length, the hatchetfish is hardly deadly.
-It’s just, well, pretty terrifying.
+Anatomically speaking, the hatchetfish’s silver-colored thorax resembles a hatchet’s blade.
+Its name is somewhat deceiving, though; measuring a mere one to five inches in length, the hatchetfish is hardly imposing, let alone deadly.
+It’s just, well, pretty terrifying to look at.

 Shot with a RED One camera and Nikon lenses, the stunning sights featured in this video are from Maldives, Alaska, California, Cocos Island Costa Rica and Mexico.